 Dependent clauses, also called the subordinate clause, have a noun and verb but fail to express a complete thought.
 In these sentences penned by Kafka, the dependent clauses are underlined:

-These examples have nouns and verbs, but they are not a complete thought.
+These examples have nouns and verbs, but they are not complete thoughts.
 If all Kafka had written was, “No matter how hard he threw himself onto his right side,” you would have no idea what was happening to Gregor Samsa.

-If left by themselves, dependent clauses a sentence fragment.
+If left by themselves, dependent clauses are sentence fragments.